compilers-course-materials/starter-egg-eater/README.md

 ## Language

-Egg-eater has largely the same semantics as Diamondback, with a few additions and changes.
+Egg-eater starts with the same semantics as Diamondback, and adds support for tuples.

 ### Syntax Additions

-The main addition in Egg-eater is _tuple expressions_, along with an accessor expression for getting the contents of tuples.
+The main addition in Egg-eater is _tuple expressions_, along with an accessor expression for getting the contents of tuples, and a unary primitive for checking if a value is a tuple.
 Tuple expressions are a series of _two or more_ comma-separated expressions enclosed in parentheses.
 A tuple access expression is an expression, followed by another expression enclosed in square brakcets.
 Finally, `istuple` is a primitive, like `isnum` and `isbool` that checks for tuple-ness.

 ```
 expr :=